PHOTO: ‘Going Open’ with Snoworks

 Skiing is probably one of the most ‘open’ and dynamic sports there is, yet somewhat alarmingly, much of the ski teaching industry has built its understanding and foundations of skiing and teaching skiing on ‘closed’ sports methodology.
-It’s why there are so many different systems and ways of learning to ski depending on the country you go to for your holidays.

 Are you a closed skier?

+If you are experiencing a block in your development than ask yourself if you are a closed or open skier.
 Statements such as these below demonstrate a ‘closed’ approach to skiing.
 Do you find yourself saying any (or all) of these?
-Are you what we call a ‘VARIABLES VICTIM’?
+Are you what we call a ‘VARIABLES VICTIM‘?
 In other words do you need the environment ‘closed’.

 – I’m ok providing it doesn’t get icy